-Spring is in the air – and so is pollen.
+Spring is in the air – and so are allergens.
 And also bacteria and dust, and even virus-causing germs.
 But we aren’t talking about the air outside of your home; we’re talking about your home’s indoor air.

 Since this time of year is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.

 Over 40 million Americans are tormented with allergies and 24 million are plagued by asthma.
-So this month, our Experts are ready to help you stop the sneezes for FREE.
+So for the month of May, our Experts are ready to help you stop the sneezes for FREE.
 Call Sunbeam Service Experts right now to get a COMPLIMENTARY home air quality and comfort analysis at 716-427-6807 or schedule your appointment online

 .
 Your no-charge air quality and comfort analysis is the first step to assess your home’s level of air pollution.